damanujan/php-NetatmoCameraAPI/README.md

 - Get events (filtered by type or not).
 - Get camera(s) status.
 - Get SmartZones (we could set them but dunno if useful...).

+As it doesn't realy on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.

 **This isn't an official API | USE AT YOUR OWN RISK!**